bgoonz/gists-revamp/_CURRENT/e7b3e624/Deploy-React-App-2-Heroku.md

         res.status(201).json({});
       });
     }

     module.exports = router;

-Your Express backend's `package.json` should include scripts to run the `sequelize` CLI commands.
+Your Express backend’s `package.json` should include scripts to run the `sequelize` CLI commands.

-The `backend/package.json`'s scripts should now look like this:
+The `backend/package.json`’s scripts should now look like this:

       "scripts": {
         "sequelize": "sequelize",